garagorry/cldr/cdppc/advisor/image_finder/runtime/README.md

 # Cloudbreak Runtime Image Candidate Finder

 This tool analyzes the Cloudbreak image catalog to find runtime image candidates based on a source image ID and cloud provider.
 It helps identify newer images that can be used as base images for creating custom runtime images or for external tools to copy and prepare custom images.
-The tool ensures version compatibility by showing only images with newer version numbers (e.g., 7.2.17 → 7.2.18, 7.3.1; 7.3.1 → 7.3.2, 7.4.0).
+The tool enforces strict version compatibility using base version and patch level logic (e.g., 7.2.17 → 7.2.18, 7.3.1; 7.3.1 → 7.3.2, 7.4.0) and never suggests a downgrade.

 ## Features

 - **Source Image Analysis**: Finds and analyzes the specified source image by UUID
 - **Cloud Provider Support**: Supports AWS, Azure, and GCP image analysis
-- **Version Compatibility**: Shows only newer versions (same or newer releases, newer patches)
+- **Version Compatibility**: Selects only acceptable versions based on base version (major.minor.micro) and patch level (p-level).
 - **Date Comparison**: Compares images based on `created` and `published` timestamps
 - **Comprehensive Reporting**: Generates detailed reports showing runtime image candidates
 - **Region Information**: Displays available regions and image IDs for each cloud provider
-- **Architecture Filtering**: Ensures candidates have the same architecture as the source image
+- **Architecture Filtering**: Ensures candidates have the same architecture as the source image; if the source architecture is unknown/N/A, architecture filtering is relaxed (to avoid false negatives in catalogs that omit this field)
 - **CSV Export**: Generates CSV reports for external tool integration

 ## Installation